CBS Blues Sunday June 4, 2023 Doors@ 6:30PM, The King Bees at 7. NO JAM

-The idea of a Blues Society in Charlotte originated from two sources-three blues musicians, Beth Pollhammer, James Linton and Bill Buck and Nick Karres, owner of the Double Door Inn.
+The idea of a Blues Society in Charlotte originated from two sources-three blues musicians, Beth Pollhammer, James Linton and Bill Buck (who we lost in 2022) and Nick Karres, owner of the Double Door Inn.
 Nick had been frustrated that numerous Blues artists were not known locally and had very little following, and a Blues society would help boost interest in the music.
 Beth, James and Bill were relieved to find a "home" for the Charlotte Blue Society.

 "Promoting the Blues-Musically, of Course" was the title of Steve Snow's article in The Charlotte Observer on Sunday April 4, 1993.
 This article, along with handouts at Springfest, fliers posted around town, and one-on-one conversations with Blues fans at the Double Door Inn, helped generate the audience for the first Charlotte Blues Society meeting known then as Blue Monday.